John-R-Wallace-NOAA/Petrale_Sole_Spawning_and_Juvenile_Habitat_Areas/Spawning_Areas/README.md

        Compare VAST Grid Results with DatG using Bubble plots.R

-This code outputs the plotted data using 'PlotResultsOnMap_Fn_JRW' which is a hacked version of Thorson's 'PlotResultsOnMap'.
+This code outputs the plotted data using 'PlotResultsOnMap_Fn_JRW' which is a hacked version of Thorson's 'PlotResultsOnMap' function.
 'Petrale.Results.Biomass.Stacked.Dpth.Rst' is that output row stacked [rbind()] by year.

-4)
+4) The critera that is used to define the areas of interest and outputs the points and polygon results is in:

-5)
+       Petrale Spatial Results Top 20, in at Least 40% Years Dpth Rst.R